Do I need a Phase I ESA in Puerto Rico?

 Other Considerations about Getting a Phase I ESA in Puerto Rico

 There are some additional things to consider, many of which we've laid out in articles.
-Here are some articles on Phase I Environmental Site Assessments you might find very helpful.
+Below we've included articles on Phase I Environmental Site Assessments you might find very helpful.

 Phase I ESA Basics